Who Needs Hair Transplant

 Sara’s Comment

 Not everyone experiencing hair loss is automatically suited for a hair transplant.
-The ideal candidate is someone with permanent hair loss, such as the followings, and has a sufficient supply of healthy donor hair at the back or sides of the scalp.
+The ideal candidate is someone with permanent hair loss and a sufficient supply of healthy donor hair.
+Our consultation always starts with this medical reality, not a sales promise.

 Content-index